tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 As such, while we should seek knowledge, we should be open to that knowledge coming through experience rather than through a priori revelation.

+**TODO: blend preceding section and following one better**

+Firm certainty in false ideas leads us down a dangerous path.

+**TODO: expand on why false certainty eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".
+Perhaps rework Hess article and doubt quote into here, or move into its own section.**

+**TODO: how acknowledging what we do not know helps us avoid mingling man's wisdom with God's wisdom**

 ## Exercising Faith with Humility

 **TODO: examples of Nephi, Enos, and Job**

+Faith to embrace uncertainty is what enabled Enos to keep going even when he did not obtain the outcome he hoped for.
+I'm sure Satan wanted him to doubt himself, but he was able to say, "I know God will eventually redeem the Lamanites, but I don't know when or how, and that's ok."

 **TODO: helpful form of statement of faith that acknowledges uncertainty**